 As with all medicines, the injections may cause some side effects.
 In the amounts used for the treatment of hyperhidrosis, the side effects are usually temporary and localised to the area of injection.
-The most common side effects for primary hyperhidrosis are a perceived increase in sweating in areas other than the underarms, pain at the injection site, pain, hot flushes and transient arm weakness.
+The most common side effects for primary hyperhidrosis are a perceived increase in sweating in areas other than the underarms, pain at the injection site, hot flushes and transient arm weakness.
 If you have any questions about side effects, please ask your doctor.

 For a no-obligation discussion on how our excessive sweating treatments might assist you, please contact us on 07 3720 8788 or make an enquiry online.
 We look forward to speaking with you.